 Spearheading the fresh drive, the 2nd battalion cleared 15 places.
-The actual ground covered amounted to more than 50 miles by the time they zigzagged over the back roads flattenrigzagged over the back loads hatten-ing centers of resistance.
-The 1st bat-talion secured four objectives and then blocked to the south protecting the re-giment's right flank while the 3rd bat-talion hitched up with an armored ca-valry and cleared woods south of Derenburg By the 13th, the 2nd battalion had By the 13th, the 2nd battanon had cleared three more objectives.
+The actual ground covered amounted to more than 50 miles by the time they zigzagged over the back roads flattening centers of resistance.
+The 1st bat-talion secured four objectives and then blocked to the south protecting the re-giment's right flank while the 3rd bat-talion hitched up with an armored ca-valry and cleared woods south of Derenburg sistance but that night the doughboys had to brace themselves to receive the impact of a fierce Nazi counterattack.
+They held their ground and the following day with the threat of another counterattack against the newly esta-blished bridgehead, the 1st and 3rd bat-talions crossed the Weser.

+By the 13th, the 2nd battalion had cleared three more objectives.
 The 329th Combat Team reported the town of Barby clear and the 2nd battalion shot across the Weser in assault boats on the 329th's right flank.
 The river maneuvers were simple against little re-